zachwiseit/Azure-Network-pt2/README.md

 <img <img width="1440" alt="ACN_116" src="https://github.com/user-attachments/assets/aa70ca03-3fb2-4430-b05d-6cc9ffb018c6" />
 </p>
 <p>
-17 Back in the Windows VM the pings will keep coming until the rule takes affect.
+17 Back in the Windows VM the pings will keep coming until the rule takes effect.
    Once it does you will see "Request timed out" in Powershell for any incoming ICMP traffic.
 <p>
 <img <img width="1440" alt="ACN_117" src="https://github.com/user-attachments/assets/7fef13f2-33c9-46b7-80f6-7b60028332a9" />
 </p>
 <p>
-19 If you go back to Wireshark instead of seeign request and reply you will only see request and no response found.
+19 If you go back to Wireshark instead of seeing request and reply you will only see request and no response found.
 <p>
 <img <img width="1440" alt="ACN_119" src="https://github.com/user-attachments/assets/c661969c-3e99-476a-b460-811d6186fb0a" />
 </p>
 <p>
 20 Now we are going to re-enable ICMP traffic in the network settings.
-   Go back int azure go to virtal machines > Linux-vm > Network settings > Linux-vm-nsg and click Inbound Security rules.
+   Go back int Azure go to Virtal Machines > Linux-vm > Network settings > Linux-vm-nsg and click Inbound Security rules.
 <p>
 <img <img width="1440" alt="ACN_120" src="https://github.com/user-attachments/assets/d20fe1ea-5208-4a8b-a2b9-02c1081de85b" />
 </p>